 Sunroom Furniture To Liven Up Your Indoor-Outdoor Space

 Anyone living well below the Mason-Dixon line is aptly aware of what a sunroom is.
 In fact, the Floridians have their unique name for these sunlit, enclosed patios and porches.
 They affectionately call them Florida rooms.
-Whichever name you subscribe to, creating one in the style that suits you best has never been easier.
-Nest Casa proposes four ideas - a rustic mood for the woodsy type, a modern air for the lovers of pure lines, a Palm Beach classic, or a Nantucket coastal room - to populate with a top edit of the chicest sunroom furniture.
+Whichever name you subscribe to, creating one in the style that suits you best has never been easier—especially, when utilizing these sunroom furniture ideas.
+Nest Casa proposes four sunroom furniture ideas: a rustic mood for the woodsy type, a modern air for the lovers of pure lines, a Palm Beach classic, or a Nantucket coastal room.
+Each can be populated with a top edit of the chicest sunroom furniture.

 First, let’s examine how sunrooms came to be a part of any well-built dwelling.
 While seemingly modern in design, these sun-filled rooms date back to medieval Italy and were used as “giardini botanici’ or botanical gardens to house various flora and fauna.
 For this reason, it’s apparent why today’s sunrooms often double as greenhouses or solariums.

 In Great Britain, for example, where traditional conservatories are in abundance, smaller versions are also referred to as sunrooms.
 While plants are often aplenty in these rooms, there is also sunroom furniture to make the space even more enjoyable for its human inhabitants.
 Ordinarily, seating is casual and comfortable to appropriately tap the inside/outside aesthetic at home.
 Of course, coffee tables and side tables to accompany are also in order.
-Alternatively, a table and chair set in a sunroom, which allows one to enjoy an al fresco dining experience, is also a valuable consideration in these spaces.
+Alternatively, a table and chair set in a sunroom, which allows one to enjoy an al fresco dining experience, is also a valuable consideration in these spaces when it comes to sunroom furniture ideas.

 Nestled in the Vermont woods, this sunroom is the epitome of a deep woods version of this half-in/half-out sunroom space.
 Namely, unique to this rustic woods sunroom is the screened-in porch to allow both the sunshine and forest’s idyllic sounds in, in equal measure.
 The decor, of course, is also spot-on.
 Mimicking classic log cabin planks and reflecting the rich natural surroundings, is a chic composition of classic Americana homespun furniture.
 Durable cushions on the wood frame couch, a fleece blanket, illumination by a metal lamp, and a citronella candle all add to this room’s authenticity.